Sign In Register

 Is Mountainhome a Good Place to Live?

-Based on current data, Mountainhome receives an overall livability score of 3.9 out of 5.0, earning a grade of B+.
-Key strengths include above-average household incomes, low unemployment, affordable housing, abundant sunshine.
+Based on current data, Mountainhome receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include above-average household incomes, low unemployment, low crime rates, affordable housing.
 Mountainhome offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs